rxd65410/Movie-Ticket-Booking/README.md

 Design should be in such a way that it will be easy to extend this module to support Air Ticket booking, Bus Ticketing booking or any other ticket booking project in future.
 1) ProgramStarter.java - Execution starts here.
 Class with Main function and validates the input arguments.
 2) com.interview.ticket.booking.model
     * BaseReservationRequest.java - Base model class for all reservation request.
 This model class contains RequestId, NumberOfSeats.
-In future, if you want to extend this project for Air ticket booking, we need to extend this base class and add few extra fields in child model class.
+In future, if you want to implement Air ticket booking, then we need new model class which extends this base class.
     * MovieReservationRequest.java - This needs to extend BaseReservationRequest model class.
-As of now this is be same as Base class.
+As of now this is same as Base class.
 We can add few details like TheaterName, Movietiming....
 3) com.interview.ticket.booking.engine
     * BookingEngine.java - This is a Interface which can process any kind of ReservationRequest like MovieReservationRequest or AirTicketReservtionRequest.
     * MovieTicketBookingEngine.java (Singleton)- Implementation of BookingEngine.
 This is used to process MovieReservationRequest which comes from Inputfile.